zephyrproject-rtos/zephyr/doc/subsystems/test/sanitycheck.rst

   -S, --enable-slow     Execute time-consuming test cases that have been
                         marked as 'slow' in testcase.yaml.
 Normally these are only built.
   -R, --enable-asserts  Build all test cases with assertions enabled.
+Default
+                        to assertions being enabled.
   --disable-asserts     Build all test cases with assertions disabled.
   -Q, --error-on-deprecations
                         Error on deprecation warnings.
   -x EXTRA_ARGS, --extra-args EXTRA_ARGS
-                        Extra arguments to pass to the build when compiling test cases.
+                        Extra CMake cache entries to define when building test cases.
 May be called multiple times.
-These will be passed in after any sanitycheck-supplied options.
+The key-value entries will be prefixed with -D before being passed to CMake.
+E.g "sanitycheck -x=USE_CCACHE=0" will
+                        translate to "cmake -DUSE_CCACHE=0" which will
+                        ultimately disable ccache.
   -C, --coverage        Generate coverage report for unit tests, and tests and
                         samples run in native_posix.

 Board Configuration
 *******************